wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 1. Introduction

-   While negative (non-existence) information of DNS caching mechanism has been known as DNS negative cache [RFC2308], it requires exact matching in most cases.

-   Recently, DNSSEC [RFC4035] [RFC5155] has been practically deployed.
+   A DNS negative cache does currently exist, and is used to cache negative existence.
+This method of negative caching requires exact matching, in most cases [RFC2308].
+This leads to unnecessary additional lookups, which have negative implications for DoS, increase latency, and lead to extra resource utilization on both the authoritative and recursive servers.

-   This document proposes to make a minor change to RFC 4035 and a full- service resolver can use NSEC/NSEC3 resource records aggressively so that such resolvers reponds with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record in the cache.
+   This document proposes a minor change to RFC 4035 to allow recusrive resolvers to use NSEC/NSEC3 resource records to aggressively cache negative answers.
+This would allow such resolvers to repond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record in the cache.

    Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC